Skip to content

 Flood Zones and Typhoon Risk: What Renters Must Know

-Cebu sits in the typhoon belt.
-This is the single biggest factor most renting guides ignore, and it should shape where you sign.
-Typhoon Tino hit Metro Cebu in November 2025, killed 90+ people, and caused PHP 17.4 billion in infrastructure damage.
+Cebu sits in the typhoon belt, and flood exposure varies so much block by block that the building's elevation matters more than the neighborhood's reputation.
+Typhoon Tino (Kalmaegi) hit Metro Cebu on November 4, 2025, killed 90+ people, and caused PHP 17.4 billion in infrastructure damage.
 Floodwaters reached the second floor of homes in Villa del Rio 1, Bacayan.
-The MGB lists 22 barangays in Cebu City as flood-susceptible, and the root causes aren't going away: 10,000+ hectares of forest cover lost in 20 years, river siltation, and floodplain construction.
+The MGB lists 22 barangays in Cebu City as flood-susceptible, and the structural drivers aren't going away: 10,000+ hectares of forest cover lost in 20 years, river siltation, and continued floodplain construction.

 Rivers and creeks to know before you sign: